iTwin/unreal-engine-3dft-plugin/README.md

 ![Generate VS project files](docs/picking.png)

-### SimpleiModel
+### Manual-iModel-Placement

-This sample demonstrates how to load a specific iModel directly into the scene.
+This sample demonstrates how to place a specific iModel directly into the scene.

 For that, the iModelId and ChangesetId has to be set.